Getty Conservation Institute: Senior staff

-In 2009, GCI had a $33 million budget, down from $41 million in 2008.
+In 2022, GCI had a $41 million budget, up from $37 million in 2021.

 Getty conservation activities outside GCI

 In addition to the work of the GCI, the J. Paul Getty Trust contributes to the conservation field through the J. Paul Getty Museum conservation departments, the conservation collection located in the library at the Getty Research Institute, and conservation grants provided by the Getty Foundation.